GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/trust-tokens/index.md

 ## Is tooling available for Privacy State Tokens?

-Chrome DevTools turns on trust token inspection from the Network and Application tabs: read [Getting started with Trust Tokens](https://web.dev/trust-tokens/#summary).
+Chrome DevTools turns on inspection from the Network and Application tabs.
+Read more about this [DevTools integration](/blog/new-in-devtools-89/#trust-token) and about [Private State Tokens](/docs/privacy-sandbox/trust-tokens/).

 ## How do publishers handle tokens from multiple trusted issuers?